-you have sampling, the smoother it will go.
+LAKE DISTRICT • Special purpose unit of government formed by local governments.
+Purpose of a district is to maintain, protect and improve the quality of a lake and its watershed for the mutal good of the members and the environment. you have sampling, the smoother it will go.
 Volunteers who participate in chemistry monitoring will be asked to participate periodically in refresher sessions.
 These sessions ensure that everyone is familiar with current procedures and that all monitoring equipment is in good condition.
 Refresher courses also offer the opportunity to meet other volunteers and to ask Wisconsin DNR staff questions about monitoring and lake issues.
 Volunteers may also be asked to pick up spring sampling equipment at Wisconsin DNR offices or locations chosen throughout the DNR regions.

-There are three things that may influence your enjoyment when participating as a citizen volunteer: your overall health, the type of boat you use, and whether or not you have a sampling partner.
-While the sampling duties are not too physically demanding, you should be in good overall health.
 A fishing boat or pontoon boat is ideal for sampling work and will be safer and more comfortable than a canoe.
 A sampling partner will make your job safer, easier, and faster as one person can record data while the other collects samples.